 Haopeng Geng, Daisuke Saito, Nobuaki Minematsu.

-🎧Demo, 💻Github Repo
+🎧Demo, 💻GitHub Repo

 - Prompt-free Mispronunciation Detection - Developed IF-MDD, an indirect fusion framework that leverages canonical phonemes only during training, enabling inference without text prompts.